 Christian Kupke: The „Grund“ picture cycle by Detlef Günther, Berlin, March 2017 – Read the entire text HERE.

-The Power to Believe
+Grund 10 | The Power to Believe

-excerpt: Christian Kupke, Versionen des Denkens.
+Christian Kupke, Versionen des Denkens.
 Version I: Enttäuschendes Denken – Berlin 2021, S. 99-101

-Read the entire text (german/english) HERE
+Read the excerpt from the text (german/english) HERE